 That protein plays a role in weight loss is not a new finding - the Atkins diet has been around for 30 years and more recently both the paleo diet and the keto diet have suggested protein is crucial for losing weight.

-The CSIRO have shown for decades how a higher protein diet is beneficial for weight loss.
+The CSIRO has shown for decades how a higher protein diet is beneficial for weight loss.
 Newer research suggests that protein should be spread more evenly across all meals, and especially at breakfast.
 For most this means eating more protein at breakfast and lunch and less at dinner.